 We had time to chat a bit.
-I told her about the earthbag building that my husband Kelly and other local Americans and Canadians are doing at a school right near where we live, where a number of Huichol students are in residence.
+I told her about the earthbag building that my husband Kelly and other local Americans and Canadians were doing at a school right near where we lived, where a number of Huichol students are in residence.
 I also told her that I got a BA in Anthropology from Stanford and started my PhD at Berkeley, also in Anthropology, before the 60s overcame me and I said goodbye to academia.

 Talking with her was kind of like talking with someone I could have become.
 I could imagine my life taking her path!

 This project of hers does an incredible amount on not that much money.
 On Susana’s beautifully done website, there is a Paypal button.
 I clicked and made a small donation, and I encourage you to do the same.
 (Or a large donation!)